Huotes/CommitMaker/README.md

 Chuck Norris eats beef jerky and craps gunpowder.
 Then, he uses that gunpowder to make a bullet, which he uses to kill a cow and make more beef jerky.
 Some people refer to this as the 'Circle of Life.'

 Chuck Norris can believe it's not butter.

+Chuck Norris was the orginal sculptor of Mount Rushmore.
+He completed the entire project using only a bottle opener and a drywall trowel.